Stack-Five/discord-bot-boilerplate/README.md

 Next, right click on the server that you want to deploy your bot to.
 Click on the "Copy ID" button.
 Use this as your environment variable.
 ![Guild ID](./docs/images/guild-id.jpg)

+## The Client
+When you slash commands and event listeners, you'll notice that a `client` is imported into your file.
+You can use this to handle everything from responding to the user's input, sending a user a private direct message, and much more.
+For common usecases, see the [common patterns](#common-patterns) section.

 ## CLI Commands
 #### Set up your bot